-The course aims to strengthen the conceptual knowledge related to Applied Microbiology learn at School level and lay foundation for further learning of the subject through this course on Microbial Technology which is a prerequisite for higher courses in Biotechnology.

-Upon completion of this course, the students will able to throw light on the application of biological and engineering principles in microbial, mammalian, and biological/biochemical systems.
+The course aims to strengthen the conceptual knowledge related to Applied Microbiology learn at School level and lay foundation for further learning of the subject through this course on biological and engineering principles in microbial, mammalian, and biological/biochemical systems.
 Students will gain knowledge on concept of culturing and maintaining industrially important microbes. of significance and activities of microorganisms in food.
 Students are expected to be able to design a food fermentation process.